 Employee benefit plan deposits that do not qualify for pass-through coverage, such as health and welfare plans, are insured up to \$250,000 per bank.
-Health and welfare plans usually do not qualify for pass-through coverage because they routinely involve contingencies (such as getting sick in order to receive benefits).
+Health and welfare plans usually do not qualify for pass-through coverage because the interests of the participants are not ascertainable.
+A participant will receive payments from the plan based on claims they file independent of any specific ownership interest in the plan.